ericSnyderSIO/wheresWhaledo_triton/README.md

 3) "LDet" (Nx1): likelihood of detection, dimensions Nx1.
 An arbitrary value representing how likely a particular detection is an actual detection.
 Value could be average peak of the cross-correlation of the data across all four channels, peak energy, or other values user chooses.
 4) "HydLoc" (1x3): Location of the array.
 HydLoc = [latitude, longitude, depth].
 Latitude in decimal degrees is + for north, - for south of equator.
 Longitude is + for east, - for west of prime meridian.
 Depth is meters beneath sea surface (+ is down).

-The program will autosave progress in "D:\tempsave.mat". \n Maybe some day I'll make a user manual or comment my code, but today is not that day.
+The program will autosave progress in "D:\tempsave.mat".
--ers, 2020-02-25